 As we said above, browser extensions are a favorite way for hackers to hide malware so that you inadvertently download it onto your Mac.
 You can try and hunt down malicious extensions on your own.
 For this, you will have to conduct some research on the nature of the extension you find suspicious and delete it along with any files it may have placed on your Mac.

 There is a quicker and more effective way to get rid of them, though.
-CleanMyMac X has a Malware Removal module that can scan your Mac and alert you if it thinks it has a virus, adware, or any other malicious code lurking on its hard drive or SSD.
+CleanMyMac has the Protection feature that can scan your Mac and alert you if it thinks it has a virus, adware, or any other malicious code lurking on its hard drive or SSD.

 Deleting a malicious extension won’t help if it has already put adware or other nasty code on your Mac.
 You’ll need to remove that separately.
 Here’s how to do it: